How Natural are Arbitrary Rights Now? - Legal Reader

 Truly natural rights wouldn’t be subject to cancellation by governments, armies or circumstance, which is how you know ours are merely arbitrary.

 We live in interesting times when it comes to rights.
-Developments around the world and here in the United States are dramatically changing what people may expect for the future of these aspects of freedom we may take for granted, or even think of as being “natural.”
+Developments around the world and here in the United States are dramatically changing what people can expect for the future of these aspects of freedom we may take for granted, or even think of as being “natural.”
 Are arbitrary rights natural, however, when they can clearly be so easily violated, edited, granted or removed altogether by (mostly) governments that may or may not fairly represent you?

 During Justice Ketanji Brown Jackson’s confirmation hearings, lines of questioning from certain Senators (rants, really) revealed just how deeply the “conservative” Right would like to claw back apparently arbitrary rights which, until that moment, most Americans considered to be settled law.
 Certain of us speculated that culture war activists would be taking aim not only at Roe v Wade and Obergefell v Hodges, the case which legalized same-sex marriage nationwide, but also Griswold v Connecticut, which guaranteed married couples the right to use contraceptives.
 And so they have.